gbdev/pandocs/src/Scrolling.md

 - **WX condition was triggered**: i.e. the current X coordinate being rendered + 7 was equal to WX
 - Window enable bit in LCDC is set

-If the WY condition has already been triggered and at the the start of a row the window enable bit was set, then resetting that bit before the WX condition gets triggered on that row yields a nice window glitch pixel where the window would have been activated.
+If the WY condition has already been triggered and at the start of a row the window enable bit was set, then resetting that bit before the WX condition gets triggered on that row yields a nice window glitch pixel where the window would have been activated.